Estimated reading time: 16 minutes

 Where our money went in April.

-Up and down the markets go as does our investment portfolios however that’s just the way it is.
+Up and down the markets go, as do our investment portfolios; however, that’s how it is.

-We’re in this for the long-haul so fingers crossed that when we retire and need the money that it’s a good year for us.
+We’re in this for the long haul, so fingers crossed that when we retire and need the money, it’s a good year for us.